Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

+\emph{Generalized dense matrix-matrix multiplication (GEMM)} is a fundamental operation defined in the BLAS linear algebra specification and is extensively used across scientific computing, machine learning, and high-performance computing applications.
+It is also a common benchmark for GPU code optimization studies~\cite{CLTune,li2009note,pruningRyoo} due to its computational intensity and sensitivity to hardware-specific optimizations.
+In this evaluation, we use the GEMM kernel from CLBlast~\cite{nugterenCLBlast2018}, a tunable OpenCL BLAS library.
+The GEMM operation performs the multiplication of two matrices, $A$ and $B$, and optionally adds a scaled version of an existing output matrix: $C = \alpha A \cdot B + \beta C$ where $\alpha$ and $\beta$ are scalar coefficients.
 The CLBlast GEMM kernel exposes a range of tunable parameters that affect its performance on different GPU architectures.
 The tunable parameters control the workload assigned to each thread block in two dimensions, while another two parameters control the dimensions of the thread block itself.
 Loading matrix tiles into shared memory can be enabled or disabled for both matrix $A$ and $B$ individually.
 When enabled, two more parameters control shared memory level tile sizes.
 Finally, two more parameters define the vector widths used for global memory transactions, enabling efficient vectorized loads and stores.

 These benchmark applications and their described parameters each form a flexible search space for performance tuning across different GPU architectures.